LouisFoucard/w-net/README.md

 ![alt tag](w-net-architecture.png)

 The second particularity of w-net is the fact that its input consists in a pair of stereo images, which are concatenated along the channel axis, as shown in the schematic above.
-We use depth wise separable convolutions in order not to loose the cross channel features (https://arxiv.org/abs/1610.02357).
-This is espacially needed here as the two images are concatenated along the channel axis and need to stay separable.
+We use depth wise separable convolutions(https://arxiv.org/abs/1610.02357).

 The third particulrity of w-net is the presence of both a probabilistic selection layer, which uses the calculated disparity to apply geometrical transformations from the left to right images, as well as a gradient layer which computes the spatial